 Inside the modern-eclectic home of supercouple Joyce Lo and Matt Carr

-What happens when Matt Carr, design director of clean-lined Umbra, and Joyce Lo, co-director of the curio-filled Drake General Store, combine their apparently dissonant aesthetics and overhaul a two-storey, semi-detached in Dufferin Grove?
+What happens when Matt Carr, design director of clean-lined Umbra, and Joyce Lo, co-director of the curio-filled Drake General Store, combine their apparently dissonant modern and vintage aesthetics and overhaul a two-storey, semi-detached in Dufferin Grove?
 A cohesive fusion of pragmatism and eccentricity that’s years in the making.

 Creating new spaces is a passion for the pair; they’ve lived in five homes during their seven years together.
 In fact, Carr ends each day with a search on MLS (“It’s my bedtime story,” he says).
 But they’re not house flippers.
 “Some people don’t like change, but we really enjoy it,” Lo explains.
 “For us, this is experimentation.”